Richard-L4/the-majors/readme.md

 ## Features
 - I designed the site to have individual pages to create a cleaner, clearer user experience including a separate "Enquiry" button taken from Bootstrap and then modified and styled to suit the style of the site that is situated slightly away from the main menu tabs.
     - The Enquiry tab itself changes colour on hover to gold.
 This along with the tab that is highlighted to indicate to the user which page they are currently on was chosen as it is the 'gold medal' that the players are competing for, and I thought the colour contrast worked well on all pages to distinguish location.
-- The "Enquiry" page has a custom button with a hover feature to reassure the user that that is how to submit their details and the message they wish to send.
+- The "Enquiry" page has a custom button with a hover feature to reassure the user that, that is how to submit their details and the message they wish to send.
 This button is just a simple hover design to aid the user with a colour that I thought works well.
 - I created a "success" page to give instant confirmation to the user that their message has been successfully submitted, with a link to take the user back to any part of the site they would like to go to.
 [Back to the top](#the-majors)

 ## Future
-In the future I would like to add more pages, giving far more detail of the game of golf and it's history, it's champions, both male and female with video clips of the very best at their best with a comprehensive frequently asked questions section.
+In the future I would like to add more pages, giving far more detail of the game of golf and it's history, it's champions, both male and female, with video clips of the very best at their best with a comprehensive frequently asked questions section.
 [Back to the top](#the-majors)
 ## Technology Used
 - HTML